UGURSELIMOZEN/Datacamp/Projects/Real-time Insights from Social Media Data/Readme.txt

 Project Tools

-In this project , I used twitter user's JSON datas to make data manipulation with pandas  , frequency analysis and visualization using histogram for hot trends ,used languages  with matplotlib .
+In this project , I used twitter user's JSON datas to make data manipulation with pandas  , frequency analysis and visualization using histogram for hot trends ,used languages  with matplotlib.